kartiikthakur/DataChallenge2--ML-DevOps/README.md

 1.Trained a document classification model.
 2. Deployed my model to a public cloud platform (AWS) as a webservice.

-Accuracies of the experimented algorithms:
+Accuracies of the experimented algorithm:

 1. Linear SVC: 0.816023166023166
 2. Logistic Regression: 0.7010939510939511